ArmstrongAero25/Turret-Repo/README.md

 This repo is for a small project I am working on:

-The aim is to build and program a full operational sentry turret/gun (Its a NERF gun!!!)
+The aim is to build and program a fully operational sentry turret/gun (It's a NERF gun!!!)

-This is a huge WIP but there will be many improvments to come.
+This is a huge WIP but there will be many improvements to come.

+# Update as of 12/12/23:

+Turret_Main_MK2 has been added